mercedes-benz/mo360-ftk/README.md

 Notice: Before you use the program in productive use, please take all necessary precautions, e.g. testing and verifying the program with regard to your specific use.
-The program was tested solely for our own use cases, which might differ from yours.
+The source code has been tested solely for our own use cases, which might differ from yours.